Join Us at Webster

 Upon completion of the program, students will be able to:

-• Identify major actors and institutions of international relations and to know their functions.
+• Identify major actors and institutions of international relations and know their functions.

 • Analyze international issues from perspectives other than their own.